 Why is this important?
 Many online sources require at least one SKU or barcode before indexing products.
 One powerful example includes Google Shopping.

 In this area, add a weight.
-If you ever use calculate rates, you must do this.
+If you ever decide to use the “calculate rates” feature, you must do this.
 Even if you intend to offer flat prices or free shipping, I still recommend adding weights to your products.

 Search Engine Listing Preview